-Candice Breitz’s compelling video installations explore media stereotypes to address the way identities are created and performed.
-The three major works we are showing each present distinct aspects of her work.
+Candice Breitz’s video installations explore media stereotypes to address the way identities are created and performed.
+We present three major projects representing distinct aspects of the Johannesburg-born Berlin-based artist’s work.

-The spectacular sixteen-channel work King (A Portrait of Michael Jackson) (2005) presents sixteen Michael Jackson fans performing the entire Thriller album.
+Breitz’s spectacular sixteen-channel work King (A Portrait of Michael Jackson) (2005) presents sixteen Michael Jackson fans performing the entire Thriller album.
 Breitz chose her subjects from hundreds who responded to advertisements she placed on fan websites and magazines.
 They were selected for the strength of their obsession with Jackson rather than for their resemblance to him or for their talent.
 Each was recorded separately and was free to dress, sing and dance as they pleased.
-Breitz presents the sixteen videos in sync, creating a collective choral cover version.
-She has produced similar works based on Madonna, Queen (A Portrait of Madonna), 2005, Bob Marley, Legend (A Portrait of Bob Marley), 2005, and John Lennon, Working Class Hero (A Portrait of John Lennon), 2006.
+Breitz presents the performances in sync, creating a collective choral cover version.
+She has produced similar works based on Madonna, Bob Marley, and John Lennon.
 These works attest to the ways fans sample and remix superstar personas in their quest for their own self expression.

-In Factum (2010), Breitz interviews identical twins and a set of triplets, playing on similarities and differences in what they say and how they say it.
+In Factum (2010), Breitz interviews identical twins and a set of triplets, juxtaposing and editing the recordings, playing on similarities and differences in what they say and how they say it.